MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-use-rule-based-ui-context-for-visual-studio-extensions.md

 ## Compatibility with cross-version extension
  Rule-based UI Contexts is a new feature in Visual Studio 2015 and would not be ported to earlier versions.
-This creates a problem with extensions/packages that target multiple versions of Visual Studio that would have to be auto-loaded in Visual Studio 2013 and earlier, but can benefit from rule-based UI Contexts to prevent being auto-loaded in Visual Studio 2015.
+Not porting to earlier versions creates a problem with extensions/packages that target multiple versions of Visual Studio.
+Those versions would have to be auto-loaded in Visual Studio 2013 and earlier, but can benefit from rule-based UI Contexts to prevent being auto-loaded in Visual Studio 2015.

  In order to support such packages, AutoLoadPackages entries in the registry can now provide a flag in its value field to indicate that the entry should be skipped in Visual Studio 2015 and above.
 This can be done by adding a flags option to <xref:Microsoft.VisualStudio.Shell.PackageAutoLoadFlags>.
 VSPackages can now add **SkipWhenUIContextRulesActive** option to their <xref:Microsoft.VisualStudio.Shell.ProvideAutoLoadAttribute> attribute to indicate the entry should be ignored in Visual Studio 2015 and above.